aclist/kbin-kes/docs/source/funcs.rst

    :rtype: bool

-.. js:function:: loadMags(callback, ns, useCache=false, runCallBackOnlyOnce=false)
+.. js:function:: loadMags(callback, ns, useCache=false)

     Loads the current user's subscriptions.
     Will first attempt to load them from the sidebar, if available.
 When they are not in the sidebar,